henryjuho/parus_indel/reviewer_comments.md

 consequence of sample size or because there are so few coding indels that you have little information about the DFE?

 - [ ] so few INDELs probably, but gamma dist says same thing really?
 CDS indels are bad.
+- [ ] actually seems to be to do with equal t assumption, if assume then get 2 class best, if not the continuous...

 7. The authors give a histogram of the distribution of indel lengths but this is not referred to in the results section.